ruampimentel/ruampimentel_website/content/post/hugo-format-error/index.md

 It took me about 40 min to fix this 'simple' issue.

-The bug below appear for me after updating wowchemy.
+The bug below appears for me after updating wowchemy.
 I use [wowchemy](https://wowchemy.com/) and [hugo](https://gohugo.io/) to run this website.

 The essential part of the steps I took to solve this problem came from [Justin Pearson post](https://user.it.uu.se/~justin/Hugo/post/hugo_module_fail/).
-However their fix was not enough for me.
+However, their fix was not enough for me.
 So I had to find more info.

 Other part came from [wowchemy docs](https://wowchemy.com/docs/hugo-tutorials/troubleshooting/#error-failed-to-resolve-output-format).